-Friedman emphasized that in the case of a currency board tied to the US dollar -like the ones existing at the time in Argentina and Hong Kong- "what happens to its quantity of money depends entirely on Federal Reserve policy in the United States.
+Friedman emphasized that in the case of a currency board tied to the US dollar -like the ones of Argentina and Hong Kong- "what happens to its quantity of money depends entirely on Federal Reserve policy in the United States.
 It has no independent monetary policy" (ibid., p.50).

-In January 1999, Brazil devalued its currency triggering another crisis in emerging markets.
+In January 1999, Brazil devalued its currency and triggered another emerging market crisis.
 Argentina was particularly hard hit.
 Due to the lingering uncertainty about the peso since the Thailand crisis, the Argentine government had been evaluating for some time the possibility of dollarizing the economy.
-In response to the devaluation of the real, president Carlos Menem publicly announced that the Argentine government would adopt the dollar as legal tender (it never happened).
+In response to the devaluation of the real, President Carlos Menem publicly announced that the Argentine government would adopt the dollar as legal tender (it never happened).